mivation/integration-gateway/README.md

 {
   "id": "ff68d5fd-ae6d-4349-9f71-3641f8b29043",
-  "request_id": "e4177bc770ca",
+  "request_id": "bc314d38-f4a8badc29dd",
   "results": [
     {
       "index": 0
-      "id": "ae15dec5-ab03-467b-8600-6d2413a2eba2",
+      "id": "02784e36-e70f4c86595b",
       "result": "OK"
     },
     {
       "index": 1
-      "id": "ae15dec5-ab03-467b-8600-6d2413a2eba3",
+      "id": "25b8d74f-3becb0ede39f",
       "result": "ERROR",
-      "error": "[1003] Missing field: 'user'"
+      "error": "[1006] Unknown product: 'Renter'"
     }
   ]
 }
 ```

 In the above example:
-- The "id" is a the unique idenitifier supplied by Mivation for the original transaction, in the HTTPS response.
+- The "id" is a the unique identifier supplied by Mivation for the original transaction, in the HTTPS response.
-- The "request_id" is the string idenitifier supplied by you for the original transaction.
+- The "request_id" is the string identifier supplied by you for the original transaction.
 - the "results" contains 1-100 results, matching the original transaction.
-Each result will refer to the index posiion from the original request as well as echo back any "id" supplied with the original request item.
-The "result" and possible "error" elements indicate success ro failure of porcessing for each record and a possible failure reason.
+Each result will refer to the index position from the original request as well as echo back any "id" supplied with the original request item.
+The "result" and possible "error" elements indicate success or failure of processing for each record and a possible failure reason.